6 Monthly Dividend ETFs for your Investment Portfolio

 iShares Emerging Markets High Yield Bond ETF (CBOE BZX:EMHY)

-The ETF’s current net assets of more than $500 million were spread across 454 individual holdings and exceeded $500 million as of the beginning of October 2018.
+The ETF’s current net assets of more than $330 million were spread across 541 individual holdings.
 This ETF invests in below-investment-grade U.S. dollar-denominated emerging market sovereign debt and the corporate high yield bond market by tracking the performance of the Morningstar Emerging Markets High Yield Bond Index.
-The ETF’s share price closed at $45.90 on October 2, 2018.
-The fund’s current $0.2399 monthly dividend is 8.75% higher than it was in the previous period and corresponds to a 5.12% forward dividend yield.
+The ETF’s share price closed at $45.91 on January 25, 2021, having mostly traded sideways for the last two years.

 6 Monthly Dividend ETFs for your Investment Portfolio: #1